Strategy20 min read

 • Competitor intelligence: Monitoring conversations about competitors and industry trends

 What makes Twitter B2B marketing different from other platforms is the nature of engagement.
 Twitter is personal.
 CEOs tweet their real opinions.
 VPs of Sales share genuine frustrations.
 CTOs debate technology choices publicly.
-This transparency creates opportunities for authentic connection that simply don't exist on more polished platforms.
+This transparency creates opportunities for authentic connection that simply do not exist on more polished platforms.

 Why Smart Companies Choose X for B2B Sales